KeyboardKit/KeyboardKitPro/README.md

 ## Documentation

-The KeyboardKit Pro documentation contains extensive information, code examples etc. and makes it easy to overview the various parts of the library.
+The [online documentation][Documentation] contains more information, code examples etc. and makes it easy to overview the various parts of the library.

-You can [download][Documentation] the documentation and open it directly in Xcode.
+The online documentation is currently iOS only.
+To generate documentation for other platforms, open the package in Xcode, select a simulator then run `Product/Build Documentation`.